mp-se/gravitymon/README.md

 GravityMon is a replacement firmware for the iSpindle firmware.
 It's 100% compatible with the iSpindle hardware design so it does not require any hardware changes.

-Now also works with ESP32 (use ESP32 d1 mini which is compatible with ESP8266)
+Now also works with ESP32, either an ESP32 d1 mini or ESP32 c3 mini which both are compatible with ESP8266.

 Installation can be made using https://www.brewflasher.com or https://web.brewflasher.com